gsemet/python-fiximports/README.rst

         }
     }

-By editing User settings, your personal liking will be kept safe over plugin upgrades.
+By editing ``User settings``, your personal liking will be kept safe over plugin upgrades.

 Usage
 *****